Scholarships & Prizes

 The Harald Robert Sauer Prize

 Established through gifts from Harald Sauer in memory of his mother, Elli, father, Georg and brother, Johannes and later added to in memory of Harald.
 The prize is awarded annually to the outstanding senior minoring in German.

 Arman Kalfayan Memorial Scholarship

 Awarded annually to a student majoring in one of the modern languages.
 Professor Kalfayan taught French at Allegheny from 1927 until his untimely death in 1954.
 Selection is based on superior academic performance and demonstrated financial need.

 The Alice Kemp Moessner Prize

 Established by an anonymous gift in honor of Alice Kemp Moessner, an instructor at Allegheny in the 1950s.
-It is awarded annually to an outstanding junior or senior student chosen by the Department of Modern and Classical Languages.
+It is awarded annually to an outstanding junior or senior student chosen by the Department of World Languages & Cultures.

 The Blair Hanson Prize

 Established in honor of Professor Blair Hanson, former chairperson of the Modern & Classical Languages Department, in recognition of her many years of dedicated teaching at Allegheny.
 It is awarded annually to the student in the department who submits the most outstanding thesis in a modern foreign language.

 The Mildred Joanna Ludwig Prize

 Established by an anonymous donor to honor the memory of Mildred Ludwig, Allegheny instructor and matron of the Tarbell House in the 1930s.
 It is awarded annually to an outstanding student majoring or minoring in a modern foreign language.

 - Fulbright U.S. Student Scholarship Program